Ghutra – The Emirati Headdress

 0

-In Islam, it is not just women who have to dress modestly, men are also expected to adhere to the codes of their dress and cover the body between the tail and knees.
+In Islam, it is not just women who have to dress modestly; men are also expected to adhere to the codes of their dress and cover the body between the tail and knees.
 When wearing loose-fit thobes, men should be proper and modest in their attitude.
 The Ghutra Dubai and Thobe are significant parts of the Islamic community as they encourage the wearer to dress modestly.
-It also means that the Islamic prayer, read five times a day, is appropriately dressed.
+It also means that the Islamic prayer, read five times daily, is appropriately dressed.

 You should be mindful that the locals are very proud of their national clothing if you emigrate to the Middle East (especially the United States of America and Saudi Arabia).
 Using it as a joke or chuckling as you put it on will be very detrimental, hurting your reputation.
 Similarly, it would also be viewed as rude to wear stained ghutras.
 Do this politely and ensure it’s worn appropriately if you want to wear some aspect of the national costume.